Today we delve into the unusual, with 8 strange things found in self-storage.

 It is not uncommon for families to store the cremated remains of their loved ones in a storage unit.

-However, it’s very unusual that they come across an entire casket with a woman inside at the self-storage unit!
+However, it’s very unusual that they come across an entire casket with a woman inside the self-storage unit!

 It probably goes without saying, but you do not need to be famous for needing the use of self-storage.